swagger-api/swagger-codegen/README.md

 - The templates included with this project are subject to the [License](./LICENSE).
 - Generated code is intentionally _not_ subject to the parent project license

 When code is generated from this project, it shall be considered **AS IS** and owned by the user of the software.
-There are no warranties--expressed or implied--for generated code.
+There are no warranties, expressed or implied, for generated code.
 You can do what you wish with it, and once generated, the code is your responsibility and subject to the licensing terms that you deem appropriate.

 ## Thank You

-💚💚💚 We'd like to give a big shout our to all those who've contributed to Swagger Codegen, be that in raising issues, fixing bugs, authoring templates, or crafting useful content for others to benefit from. 💚💚💚
+💚💚💚 We'd like to give a big shout out to all those who've contributed to Swagger Codegen, be that in raising issues, fixing bugs, authoring templates, or crafting useful content for others to benefit from. 💚💚💚